Greyfriars Church, Aberdeen

-Greyfriars Church is a Category A Listed building in Aberdeen, Scotland.
+Greyfriars Church (also known as Greyfriars John Knox Church) is a Category A Listed building in Aberdeen, Scotland.
 It was designed by the architect Alexander Marshall Mackenzie and built in 1903.
 It is situated on Broad Street and forms the south-east corner of Marischal College, also designed by Mackenzie.

 History

 A priory was built in the area in 1469.
-Around 1525 Bishop Dunbar started a new church.
+Around 1525 Bishop Dunbar started the construction of a new church.
 This was completed and occupied in 1532 in Pre-Reformation days by Franciscan monks.
-It was retained for Protestant worship after the Reformation, but the monastery element was demolished to create Marischal College (attaching the church) in 1593.
+It was retained for Protestant worship after the Reformation, but the monastery element was demolished to create Marischal College, which was attached to the church, in 1593.

 In 1605, 1616 and 1640 the General Assembly of the Church of Scotland was held here (rather than its usual venue in Edinburgh).
+In 1749 the church was redesignated as a chapel-of-ease to the Kirk of St Nicholas, a status which continued until 1828.